getify/You-Dont-Know-JS/async & performance/ch1.md

 As applied to JavaScript's behavior, this function-ordering nondeterminism is the common term "race condition," as `foo()` and `bar()` are racing against each other to see which runs first.
 Specifically, it's a "race condition" because you cannot predict reliably how `a` and `b` will turn out.

-**Note:** If there was a function in JS which somehow did not have run-to-completion behavior, we could have many more possible outcomes, right?
+**Note:** If there was a function in JS that somehow did not have run-to-completion behavior, we could have many more possible outcomes, right?
 It turns out ES6 introduces just such a thing (see Chapter 4 "Generators"), but don't worry right now, we'll come back to that!

 ## Concurrency